Park Fire: July 24

-From its ignition point the Park Fire spread north, burning some of the park's eastern portion, driven by winds out of the south of up to 24 mph.
-The fire had burned 500 acres by 5:00 p.m., 1000 acres by 5:54 p.m., and 1500 acres within another hour.
+From this ignition point the Park Fire spread north, driven by winds out of the south of up to 24 mph.
+The fire burned 500 acres by 5:00 p.m., 1000 acres by 5:54 p.m., and 1500 acres another hour after that.

 Residents of Cohasset, a community of several hundred people northeast of Chico in Butte County that is usually accessible only by Cohasset Road, found themselves unable to leave when flames overran the way.
-At around 8:00 p.m., a convoy of 100–150 people eventually made their way out to California State Route 32 via logging roads when Sierra Pacific Industries (SPI), which owns much of the land surrounding the town, unlocked gates on their property.
+At around 8:00 p.m., a convoy of 100–150 people made their way out to California State Route 32 via logging roads when Sierra Pacific Industries (SPI), which owns much of the land surrounding the town, unlocked gates on their property.
 Many people remained in Cohasset, however, and at 9:00 p.m.
 Cal Fire directed that two National Guard helicopters fly to Cohasset for possible evacuations.
 At 9:10 p.m. a second group of 80-100 people, led by SPI employees, made their way via more logging roads north to California State Route 36 from upper Cohasset Road.
 By 10:15 p.m., the Park Fire had burned 6465 acres.

 As it spread north, the fire established itself in the Ishi Wilderness, an area with little history of wildfire, heavy vegetation cover, and few easy access routes for ground-based firefighting personnel.
 The fire produced pyrocumulus clouds and burned actively into the night.
 Despite the efforts of ground crews and three night-flying helicopters, the wind-driven fire continued to burn largely north—parallel to California State Route 99—and into Tehama County.
 At 3:00 a.m.
 Cal Fire announced that the fire had so far burned 45549 acres; this made it the largest wildfire of the year in California, surpassing the 38664 acres Lake Fire in Southern California's Santa Barbara County.
 During the fire's first 12 hours, it grew at a rate of 4000 acres per hour.